mpnally/Terrifically-Simple-JSON/README.md

 Terrifically Simple JSON also defines a special property, `_self`, that allows you to declare explicitly which data model entity a particular JSON object corresponds to.

-The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `_self` property to express constraint #1 explicitly<a href="#footnote3" id="ref3"><sup>3</sup></a>.
+The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `_self` property to express constraint #1 explicitly.

-The 3 constraints seem to imply that the media type is "just JSON", but the use of `_self` implies a new media type, however minimal.
+The 3 constraints seem to imply that the media type is "just JSON", but the use of `_self` implies a new media type<a href="#footnote3" id="ref3"><sup>3</sup></a>, however minimal.
 Registration is pending for `application/vnd.terrifically-simple+json`.

 There is a generalization of the `_self` concept that allows arbitrary datatypes to be expressed in JSON in a consistent fashion.
 This generalization is expressed with the optional `_self_` and `_self_notation` properties.
 Terrifically Simple JSON